winston-yallow/gd-tokenizer/README.md

 `cmd_`.
 This prefix can be changed with an optional parameter.
 If you want to use the bash like commands, you can add an instance of `BashLikeCommands` to the command provider list.

+#### `CommandParser.TokenizedResult`

+This class is only used to hold data.
+It is returned by the tokenization method and can be passed directly into the execution method.

+Properties:
+- `tokens`: Array (all successfully parsed tokens)
+- `consumed`: int (number of characters that were consumed)
+- `success`: bool (indicating if everything went well or if there was an error)
+- `error`: String (error message if any)
+- `remaining`: String (remaining non-tokenized characters if any)

 # License